remla25-team6/operation/README.md

 - https://grafana.local (or https://192.168.56.93/)

+If you deployed with Kubernetes then use the Grafana credentials you defined earlier.

-Next, login using default credentials:
+Otherwise, login using default credentials:

 - user: admin
 - pass: admin